simpligility/maven-training/prereq.md

 1. In the same dialog, add the M2 environment variable in the user variables with the value %M2_HOME%\bin.

-1. Optional: In the same dialog, add the MAVEN_OPTS environment variable in the user variables to specify JVM properties, e.g. the value -Xms256m -Xmx512m.
-This environment variable can be used to supply extra options to Maven.

 1. In the same dialog, update/create the Path environment variable in the user variables and prepend the value %M2% to add Maven